ELEM ED 317 Teaching Social Studies Preschool - 8

 100 POINTS

-BONUS POINTS: Up to a total of 5 bonus points may be earned for completing an activity to demonstrate you learned more about Wisconsin Native people or to evaluate a social studies web site or software.
+BONUS POINTS: Up to a total of 5 bonus points may be earned for completing one activity to demonstrate you learned more about Wisconsin Native people, contribute to the Columbus/Thanksgiving class wiki, evaluate a social studies web site or software, or write about your experience volunteering at least six hours at the Oshkosh Area Community Pantry.

 Grading Scale